Wichamir/allegro4-windows-build/README.md

 - lib\RelWithDebInfo\alleg44.lib
 - lib\RelWithDebInfo\alleg44.dll

-Their location mind vary depending on compiler, but this is what I got by using Visual Studio.
+Their location might vary depending on compiler, but this is what I got by using Visual Studio.

 Now if you want to actually use this library with your project: